 Like it or not, you are living in a nation “built upon the rule of law.”
 This means that you need to develop a Best Divorce strategy that takes into account the laws that will govern your divorce if you want to have the Best Divorce possible.

-You are setting yourself up for failure if you fail to educate yourself about what is important about the law.
+You are setting yourself up for failure if you fail to educate yourself about divorce law basics.
 Doing so is the equivalent of taking a medication without knowing its side effects or planning a once in a lifetime vacation without looking at a map to see if there is a road, boat, or jet that can get you where you want to go.
 I doubt you’ve ever made important life choices without regard to the potential outcomes or any analysis as to whether your goals are possible.
 Your divorce should be no different.

 You Don’t Have to Know Everything